Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 This can be confusing at first sight.
 This is why I created this short and simple summary of the insurance you need when starting a hair salon, nail salon, beauty salon, or spa.

 Please note that I’m not an insurance agency or legal expert.
-The purpose of this article is to give you a good idea of what you need.
-To get full details from an expert, I suggest you request a free quote based on your specific salon requirements from Hiscox (or another insurance provider).
+This article aims to give you a good idea of what you need.
+To get full details from an expert, I suggest you request a free quote based on your specific salon requirements from Hiscox

 Let’s get to it.